 ‘As a result of a 2012 referendum question, EUSA's trading committee removed the Sun from its outlets until they cease to publish Page 3 girls.’

-Due to the specific nature of this policy, it has been weighted as a Red Action
+Due to the specific nature of this restriction, this has been weighted as a Red Action.